wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 2. Install the respective provider plugins in the isolated build environment (when building via a PEP 517 backend, this is done by including them in the return value of `get_requires_for_build_wheel()` hook).

-3. Invoke the plugins' `validate_property()` functions for every property requested, in order to verify their correctness.
+3. Invoke the plugins' `validate_property()` functions for every property requested, to verify their correctness.

 4. Construct the `*.dist-info/variant.json` by combining the variant information from `pyproject.toml` with requested